Tiagura/homelab/tailscale-exit-node/README.md

 - **Full DNS**: Tailscale sends all DNS queries through your custom DNS server.

 ### Split DNS Configuration
-In this setup, Tailscale will use your custom DNS server (e.g., Pi-Hole) **only** for resolving queries related to your advertised subnets or specific local domains.
+In this setup, Tailscale will use your custom DNS server (e.g., Pi-Hole) **only** for resolving queries related to your local domains.

 1. Navigate to the [DNS settings](https://login.tailscale.com/admin/dns).
 2. In the **Nameserver** section:
-   - Add your local domain (e.g., `myhome.local`).
+   - Add your local domain.
    - Specify the IP address of your DNS server as the DNS server for that domain.
    - Tick the **Split DNS** option.
 3. Save the configuration.